Professional wrestling match types: Barbed Wire Chain Deathmatch

 A Barbed Wire Chain Deathmatch is a strap match where instead of two wrestlers being bound together with a leather strap at the wrists, they are bound together with barbed wire at the wrists.
 This match was done a few times in 1995 in the IWA promotion in Japan with Shoji Nakamaki, Hiroshi Ono and Cactus Jack.

 Dog collar match

 A Dog Collar match is a type of strap match where instead of a leather strap at a wrist, the competing wrestlers are bound together by the neck via dog collars and chains.
 Made famous by the match between Roddy Piper and Greg Valentine at Starrcade '83: A Flare for the Gold, AEW has brought the match back in recent times, with Brodie Lee vs. Cody following the stipulation in 2020 (the last match of the former's career before his death later that year), and CM Punk vs. MJF at Revolution being highly regarded for their violence.
-Punk himself competed in another famously violent dog collar match against Raven at ROH Death Before Dishonour 2003.
+Punk himself competed in another famously violent dog collar match against Raven at ROH Death Before Dishonor 2003.